LittleBigRefresh/Docs/Docs/topics/bunkum/autodiscover-api.md

 `GET /autodiscover?titleId=NPUA80662 HTTP/1.1`

 If the server chooses to, it MAY change the output of the `url` parameter based on the given `titleId`.
-For example a LBP3 client may require HTTPS, but other clients may not be able to connect via HTTPS.
-In this case you would want to change to a http(s) URL for those clients.
+For example an LBP3 client may require HTTPS, but other clients may not be able to connect via HTTPS.
+In this case you would want to change to an http(s) URL for those clients.

 The server MUST NOT reject a request that does not include the `titleId` parameter.